Using Computers – Do’s and Don’ts

 The teacher shows the poster to all the children.

-The students can draw/cut and paste the pictures on the chart.
+The students can draw or cut and paste the pictures on the chart.

 Children who are good at writing should be allowed to write on the chart.

-Observation: Students will work in groups and understand the do’s and don’ts of computers by presenting and with discussions.
+Observation: Students will work in groups and understand the do’s and don’ts of computers by presenting and having discussions.

 Conclusion: This activity will help students remember measures to take when handling computers.

-Allow additional time to finish the projects for children with disabilities.
+Allow additional time to finish the project for children with disabilities.

 1. Display the sample poster in the class.